 Throw in the Girdwood après ski scene with the Sitzmark Bar & Grill, The Bake Shop at Alyeska, and dinner spots such as Double Musky and Jack Sprat, and you've got yourself an irresistible ski destination.

 Beginners and those short on time can zip to Hilltop Ski Area.
 Tucked neatly into the southeast corner of Anchorage, Hilltop is just 15 minutes from downtown.
-Skiers and snowboarders glide down the gentle slopes that weave against the base of Chugach State Park, while snowboarders hone their aerial skills on the popular “Mongoline,” a permanent halfpipe.
+Skiers and snowboarders glide down the gentle slopes that weave against the base of Chugach State Park.
 Adjacent to Hilltop are the Karl Eid ski jumping facility and the Nordic trails of Far North Bicentennial Park.

 Arctic Valley ski area is just 10 miles north of downtown at the end of Arctic Valley Road.
 Originally established for military recreation in the 1940s, the valley’s powder-filled courses take the serious or amateur skier or snowboarder through four open bowls, a terrain park, and 25 trails holding 250 inches of annual snowfall.
 Two chair lifts and a T-bar deliver snow seekers to 1,214 vertical feet of mountain madness, while the ski area's popular tube park serves up family fun Thursday - Sunday throughout the 2021-22 winter season.